jackdomleo7/Checka11y.css/README.md

 ## Features

-Our features can be influenced by [The A11y Project checklist](https://www.a11yproject.com/checklist).
+Our features are always checked against the W3C accessibility guidelines.

 A list of every a11y concern Checka11y.css will check for and highlight: